BlacKnight-RH/b_f0rc3r/README.md

-create a list of strings based on user input in plain or hashed text support : base64 , MD5 , SHA1 , SHA256 , SHA512
+create a list of strings based on user input in plain or hashed text can be useful in dictionary \ brute force  attack support : base64 , MD5 , SHA1 , SHA256 , SHA512

 ## Usage